Bernardo-MG/library-maven-archetype/src/site/markdown/deployment.md

 # Deployment

-New projects come with a few shell scripts meant to ease the deployment procedure, both for artifacts and for documentation.
+The Archetype includes a few shell scripts meant to ease the deployment procedure.

-The idea is running them with the help of a CI service, which will also set up all the variables they require.
-Files for doing this with [Travis CI][travis] are included in the new project.
+This applies both for artifacts and for documentation and will run along the CI service, which will require a set of environmental variables to be correctly set.
+Note that the project will be set to work with [Travis CI][travis-section].

-Among the required environmental variables are some flags which will be used to know if the deployment scripts should be actually run or not.
-If any of them is set to false then the script won't run.
+Among these environmental variables are some flags which will be used to decide if the deployment scripts should be actually run or not.

 These scripts also make a distinction between releases and development versions, which will each be deployed to their own [repositories][repositories].